-My husband, Gary, and I took a Southern Oregon waterfall tour with the kids and it was one of our best trips of all time.
-We enjoyed every moment of the serenity — the quiet meditation as we hiked to each waterfall was so calming and surreal.
-We kept our eyes wide open so we didn’t miss a thing: a squirrel crossing our path; a lizard lounging on a rock; or the first misty moment when we near the thundering falls.
+My family’s Southern Oregon waterfall tour was one of our best trips of all time.
+We enjoyed every moment of the serenity — the quiet meditation as we visited 13 waterfalls was so calming.
+We kept our eyes wide open so we didn’t miss a thing: a squirrel crossing our path, a lizard lounging on a rock or the first misty moment when we neared the thundering falls.
+Here are some of the highlights of the route.
+It can be done in a day, but if you have kids, you might want to break it down into a weekend adventure, camping along the way or even staying nearby in the Rogue Valley.
+Be sure to bring along the Ten Essentials for hiking with the whole family.

 Butte Falls

-Butte Falls is located at the former site of a early 20th century water-powered sawmill.
-Not really a hike, the waterfall is easy to access from the historic town of Butte Falls off Highway 62.
-Specifically, take a right at Falls Road before the town, pass a business on the left, and just as the road starts weaving to the left, look for a clearing straight ahead where cars can park.
-From there, it’s just very short path to the waterfall.
-There’s a charming viewing deck — the perfect place to snap pictures of the 10-foot cascade — and you might be tempted to eat a snack at one of the nearby picnic tables.
-But we recommend taking a quick look-see and moseying onto the next waterfall.
+Butte Falls is located at the former site of an early 20th-century, water-powered sawmill near the historic town of — you guessed it — Butte Falls, about 30 miles northeast of Medford off Highway 62.
+To get there, take a right at Falls Road before the town, and just as the road starts weaving to the left, look for a clearing straight ahead where cars can park.
+From there it’s a very short path to the waterfall.
+There’s a charming viewing deck — the perfect place to snap pictures of the 10-foot cascade — and you can grab a quick snack at one of the nearby picnic tables.

 Barr Creek Falls